citadel-tech/coinswap/docs/maker-cli.md

 <maker's external address>
 ```

+This gets a new bitcoin receiving address from the maker's wallet.

 ### Spending `10,000 sats` from the Maker's Wallet:
 Next, let's send `10,000 sats` from the maker's wallet to an external address.